Performance Metrics of Web Page Speed (Browser)

 Performance

-- First Contentful Paint (FCP): FCP is a metric that measures the time at which the first text or image loads on a page for users.
+In this audit, Lighthouse measures the speed with which the page loads and the ease of access for users.
+The audit reports include data on five speed metrics related to the webpage's performance, each measuring some aspect of page speed.- First Contentful Paint (FCP): FCP is a metric that measures the time at which the first text or image loads on a page for users.

 - Largest Contentful Paint (LCP): LCP is a measurement of the time a page takes to load the largest element.'